 Consequences of Untreated Addiction

-When facing a problem as complicated as substance addiction, the seemingly logical decision to do without therapy may be taken.
-However, this is the worst decision people can make, because untreated addiction has dire consequences.
+When facing a problem as complicated as drug or alcohol addiction, the seemingly logical decision to do without therapy may be taken.
+However, this is the worst decision people can make because untreated addiction has dire consequences.
 These affect the younger family members the most.
-For example, children of addicts can develop a general sense of anxiety, depression, emotional constriction, traumatic bonding and loss of trust.
+For example, children of people with SUD can develop a general sense of anxiety, depression, emotional constriction, traumatic bonding, and loss of trust.
 Children who are forced to make sense of the frightening experience of dealing with a parent or sibling’s addiction will develop a distorted reasoning system as adults.
 Breakdowns in primary relationships, such as between a parent struggling with the addict and a child, will cause the child to lose trust in people.